25, 26, 27 October

 Vehicle Access – Movement within the Festival Zone is restricted to access for set up, delivery and pack down prior to 8am and after 11pm.
-Requests for onsite vehicle parking may be granted for some sites at the discretion of the Stalls Coordinator.
-Vehicle parking is generally available very close by (50-100m) outside the Festival Zone.
-If for some urgent reason you need vehicle access during the Festival, please organise with the Stalls Coordinator or the on-duty Volunteer Coordinator.
-Vehicles cannot enter the Festival until after 4pm on Sunday to begin pack down.
+Requests for onsite vehicle parking may be granted at the discretion of the Stalls coordinator.
+Vehicle parking is generally available very close by (50-100m) outside the Festival zone.
+If for some urgent reason you need vehicle access during the Festival, please contact the Stalls Coordinator or the on-duty Volunteer Coordinator.
+Vehicles cannot enter the Festival until after 5pm on Sunday to begin pack down.

 Power – It is essential that power requirements be accurately supplied so that we can try to accommodate your requests.
-All stalls using power must supply their own power leads, which must meet the Australian Standard for outside use and all leads and appliances must have a valid safety test tag.
-These will be checked during the Festival and if untagged/out of date, they will be disconnected.
+All stalls using power must supply their own power leads, including weather resistant power connectors which must meet the Australian Standard for outside use.
+All leads and appliances must have a valid safety test tag.
+These will be checked by our electrician pre festival commencement and cannot be used if untagged or tag is out of date.
 Generators are not acceptable as sound interference is not welcomed at acoustic events.

 Water – please provide accurate information regarding water needs so that your stall can be placed appropriately.
 There are a limited number of taps.
 Stallholders need to supply their own hoses and/or buckets and obviously, for safety reasons, hoses cannot be laid across walking areas during festival operating hours.